hollysouter/hollysouter.github.io/README.md

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1TeSXjHfkp3oMQ3_zpFfezilEJfUOh957bYkVq_1S1sQ&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 ## In Class Barchart Example
 This is a barchart created using ChartBuilder that represents the percentages of students in each of Lehigh's undergraduate colleges in 2021.
-It shows that in 2021
+It shows that in 2021 arts and sciences was the most popular college with 37% undergraduate students enrolled.
+The chart also conveys that there is a very small amount of students enrolled in the college of health and arts/engineering with 1.7% and 1.1% undergraduate students enrolled respectively in each.
+The data collected represents 5,451 total students and this data is from the [Office of Institutional Research & Strategy Anslydid](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2021.pdf).
 ![Percentage of Undergraduate Enrollment at Lehigh Univeristy](https://github.com/hollysouter/hollysouter.github.io/blob/main/Percent_of_Undergraduate_Enrollment_at_Lehigh_University_Percent_of_Undergraduate_Enrollment__chartbuilder-2.png?raw=true)

 ## Spotify Streams 2021 Barchart
+This is a barchart created using ChartBuilder that shows that most streamed spotify artists globally in 2021.
+The artists were ranked based on the number of streams, or number of times their songs were played, in billions.
+Bad Bunny had the most amount of streams with 10.1 billion in 2021, with Taylor Swift coming in second with exactly one billion less streams.
+The data collected represents all of Spotify users globally and this data comes from [Spotify.](https://newsroom.spotify.com/2021-12-01/what-the-world-streamed-most-in-2021/)
 ![Most Streamed Arisits on Spotify Globally 2021](https://github.com/hollysouter/hollysouter.github.io/blob/main/SpotifyStreams2021.png?raw=true)

 ## In Class Time-series Chart
 ![What are the percentages of students in each of Lehigh's three undergraduate colleges over the past ten years?](https://github.com/hollysouter/hollysouter.github.io/blob/main/Changes_in_percentage_of_undergraduate_enrollment_per_college_per_year._Arts_%26_Sciences_Business_Engineering__chartbuilder-2.png)